elyra-ai/canvas/docs/pages/03-common-canvas.md

             </IntlProvider>
         </div>
 ```
 The `<div>` should have the dimensions you want for your canvas to display in your page.
 For the `canvasController` prop, pass the instance of canvas controller created earlier.
 This is the only mandatory property.
 After providing this, and running your code, you will have a fully functioning canvas including: a palette; default toolbar; context menus; direct manipulation (move and resize) etc. To customize these behaviors and presentation continue with the sections below.
-If you want to display Common Cavnas using one of the four Carbon styling themes you can wrapper the JSX with a `<Theme theme="g10">` tag where "g10" can also be set to "g100", "g90" or "white" (the default).
+If you want to display Common Canvas using one of the four Carbon styling themes you can wrapper the JSX with a `<Theme theme="g10">` tag where "g10" can also be set to "g100", "g90" or "white" (the default).

 See the [Localization](02-set-up.md/#localization) section of the Initial Setup page to see how `<IntlProvider>` can be configured.